The Shark Robot Error 2 message can pop up in a few different ways, but the cause of this error is usually the same.

 Step 3: Replace the roller brush/side brush or wheel

-Most of the time, cleaning the roller brush fixes error 2, but if you are still dealing with this error, your vacuum’s roller brush, side brush, or wheel may be somehow damaged/broken.
-If that’s the fact, you will need to replace them.
+But if you are still dealing with this error, it’s possible that your vacuum’s roller brush, side brush, or wheel may be somehow damaged or broken.

-Most of the parts are available online, and you will find them on Amazon.
-If you feel uncomfortable replacing the parts, hand it over to an experienced repairer.
-Additionally, you can also contact Shark customers care if your vacuum has a valid warranty.
+Most of the parts are available online, and you can find them on Amazon.
+If you feel uncomfortable replacing the parts yourself, consider handing it over to an experienced repairer.

 FAQs